macamer/macamer/README.md

   frameworks: [Phaser]
   ide: [NeatBeans, VisualStudioCode, Oracle],
   bbdd: [PL-SQL]
- challenge: "I am doing the #retosdeprogramacion challenge focused on python" }
+  challenge: "I am doing the #retosdeprogramacion challenge focused on python"
+  practicing: ["Games with Phaser", "Styles with CSS" , "Backend with Python"] }

 ```

-🫶 <b>Learning more every day about this incredible community</b>
+🫶 <b>Learning a bit more every day about this incredible community</b>